and Reticular Veins

-Spider veins are the tiny red or blue vessels that can appear anywhere on the body, but more commonly on the legs, face, chest or even abdomen.
-They may be visible as short, seemingly unconnected lines each about the size of a large hair or they may resemble a spider web or tree with branches.
+Spider veins are the tiny red or blue veins that may appear anywhere on the body, but more often on the legs, ankles, face, chest, or abdomen.
+They are extremely common.
+Spider veins may appear to be short, seemingly unconnected lines, each about a hair’s width, or they may resemble a spider web or tree with branches.
+In medical terms spider veins are called telangiectasias and usually occur in association with larger dilated blood vessels (often blue / green in colour) called reticular veins.
+Dilated blood vessels may cause aching especially with prolonged standing.

-Generally speaking, the answer is no. However, if spider veins are a result of underlying venous disease, then the underlying condition causing the spider veins MUST be treated, as it could lead to further complications.
+Generally speaking, the answer is no. However, if spider veins are a result of underlying venous disease, then the underlying condition causing the spider veins must be treated, as it could lead to further complications if left untreated.